-We understand that producing publishable research requires the understanding of the journal peer-review and publication process.
-This is in addition to requirements for the preparation of papers to abide by EJDR’s standards in terms of content, and to follow EJDR’s instructions for authors in terms of form.
+We understand that producing publishable research requires the understanding of the journal peer-review and publication process, as well as understanding the requirements for the preparation of papers to abide by EJDR’s standards in terms of content, and to follow EJDR’s instructions for authors in terms of form.

 Early career researchers may not always be familiar with these processes.
-EJDR’s Early Career Researcher's initiative has been designed to assist with the understanding of this process.
+EJDR’s Early Career Researcher initiative has been designed to assist with the understanding of this process.
 It is a ‘supported learning’ submissions route for early careers authors, to help fulfil their potential.
-Authors whose manuscripts are eligible for the early careers initiative will benefit from initial feedback on the manuscript (upon submission, before it is sent out for blind peer review): this is to ensure the paper is strong, and that it will be assessed on its merit by reviewers.
+Authors whose manuscripts are eligible for the Early Career Researcher initiative will benefit from initial internal EJDR feedback on the manuscript: this is to ensure the paper is strong, and that should it eventually be sent out for double-blind peer review, it will be assessed on its merit by reviewers.

 Your paper is eligible to be submitted as a manuscript to EJDR marked as ‘Early Career’, if:

-• Each co-author’s latest graduate-level academic qualification (Doctorate or Masters) was completed 5 years ago or less.
-(10 years ago or less if the manuscript is/was part of the JUMP programme).
+- Each co-author’s latest graduate-level academic qualification (Doctorate or Masters) was completed 5 years ago or less.

-How can I submit a paper for consideration under the Early Career Researcher's Initiative?
+How can I submit a paper for consideration under the Early Career Researcher Initiative?

 2. Submit your manuscript to EJDR via its online portal http://www.editorialmanager.com/eudr/default.aspx

-4. Provide details of each co-author’s Early Career Researcher status in your covering letter.
+4. Provide details of each co-author’s Early Career Researcher status in your covering letter (see above for eligibility).
 Indicate the date when, and institution where, each co-author’s highest degree was completed.
-Please provide relevant supporting documentation pertaining to each coauthor, as ‘supplemental files’ when uploading the material for your manuscript.
+Please provide relevant supporting documentation pertaining to each co-author, as ‘supplemental files’ when uploading the material for your manuscript.
 Examples of supporting documentations are copies of degree certificates, or url links that directly lead to authors’ bios or CVs posted on an organisation’s website, whereby these bios/CVs show the date of highest degree completed.

-Please note that manuscripts can only be considered under the Early Career Researcher’s Initiative if these steps are followed.
+Please note that manuscripts can only be considered under the Early Career Researcher Initiative if these steps are followed.